exp1oit/tokenizer.web/README.md

 - [ ] Complex validate exp. month + exp. year
 - [x] Select all input value when backspacing to previous field
 - [x] Don't go to next field when cursor is not after last field character
-- [ ] Don't go to prev field when user removes last character in field
+- [ ] Don't go to prev. field when user removes last character in field